 The county council will design new transport infrastructure, following application of the Transport User Hierarchy, to manage existing demand and that of planned development.
-Future capacity that may be required beyond this could be safeguarded but should not be released until necessary to avoid inducing demand. add text "...work closely with partners including Highways England, districts and major scheme developers to.."
+Future capacity that may be required beyond this could be safeguarded but should not be released until necessary to avoid inducing demand. add text "..work closely with add text "...work closely with partners including Highways England, districts and major scheme developers to.."